SVEENASHARMA/PythonProject/README.md

 - Description
 - Comment Count

-The youtube API consists of three datasets: YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
+The following three datasets were pulled from the YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
 All three datasets are linked by the unique Video ID and Channel ID fields.

 # Data Cleaning and Exploration
 **Pandas Process**